ibm-cloud-docs/mas-ms/security.md

 Vulnerability scanning results and logs are considered IBM Confidential Information and are not disclosed to customers or prospects.

+IBM does not permit external penetration tests on MAS offerings for security and compliance reasons.
+However, IBM can provide comprehensive penetration test reports conducted by IBM’s Product Transformation Center (PTC).
+These reports are thorough and should address the objectives and concerns of external parties, ensuring they have a clear understanding of IBM MAS system security posture and the measures we have in place to safeguard our offerings.

+## SQL Injection

-SQL Injection - please see FAQ link below regarding how Maximo protects against SQL injection: https://www-01.ibm.com/support/docview.wss?uid=swg21419049
+Please see FAQ link below regarding how Maximo protects against SQL injection: https://www-01.ibm.com/support/docview.wss?uid=swg21419049

 ## Security Services